10 Things to Know for Today

 1. TRUMP TWEETS TO CONGRESSWOMEN CALLED RACIST

-Republicans remain quiet while Democrats called the comments breathtakingly divisive; Trump said the women of color should go back to their “broken and crime infested” countries, but all are U.S. citizens and only one is foreign-born.
+Republicans remain quiet while Democrats call the comments breathtakingly divisive; Trump said the women of color should go back to their “broken and crime infested” countries, but all are U.S. citizens and only one is foreign-born.

 2. JEFFREY EPSTEIN PREPARES FOR BAIL FIGHT